nolauren/gephi_tutorial/README.md

 It separates your data into a node list and edge list.
 You can adjust the data within Gephi.
 If you do so, make sure to export it!

+Let's take a quick look at the graph.
+How does it look?
+Look good?
+Let's add labels.

 #Layout
 You can choose your layout.
-The following are the two we covered in class:
+Let's take a look at two:

 Layout -> Fruchterman Reingold -> Run -> Stop

-Based on graph drawing.
+It is based on graph drawing.
 The idea is that the edges want to stay together but the nodes want to move apart.
+It is comes out of physics and mimicks the movement of charged particles.